SeanJHenderson256/Cybersecurity/README.md

 - Download and configure the elk-docker container on the new VM.
 - Launch and expose the container.
 Launch the elk-docker container to start the ELK server.
 - Implement identity and access management.
-Configure your pre-existing security group so you can connect to ELK via HTTP and view it through a browser.
+Configures the pre-existing security group so you can connect to ELK via HTTP and view it through a browser.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.